SaadAhmad123/aws-lambda-request/README.md

 ## Features

-- **Encapsulated Logic**: All the logic required for processing and responding to RESTful API requests are encapsulated within the classes.
+- **Encapsulated Logic**: The package encapsulates all logic needed for processing and responding to RESTful API requests, providing a cleaner codebase.
-- **Reusable and Testable**: Provides a clean, reusable, and testable interface for handling requests.
+- **Reusable and Testable**: It offers a well-structured interface, enabling clean, reusable, and testable code.
-- **Request and Response Validation**: Validates incoming requests and outgoing responses against defined Schemas.
+- **Request and Response Validation**: With the `Schema` class, you can define and validate incoming requests and outgoing responses.
-- **Method Type Checking**: Handles HTTP method type checking, error catching, and default response headers, including CORS.
+- **Method Type Checking**: The package handles HTTP method type checking, error handling, and default response headers, including CORS.
-- **OpenAPI Schema Generation**: Generates OpenAPI 3.0 compliant JSON schema representing the REST request.
+- **OpenAPI Schema Generation**: Allows for OpenAPI 3.0 compliant JSON schema generation, representing the REST request.

 ## Usage

-### Schema Class
+### Defining Schemas with the Schema Class

-The `Schema` class is used to define a validation schema for request and response data.
+The `Schema` class is used to define validation schemas for both request and response data.
+Schemas can be constructed with various field types.

 ```typescript
 import { Schema, ValueField, FieldType } from 'aws-lambda-request';